Yorivel/Dynamic-Wardrobe/docs/context-map-guide.md

 ## A Location Can Have Multiple Keywords

 A location can belong to more than one keyword.
 For example, Clouds is both `corpo` and `club`.
 This is what makes stacking work — `corpo club vip` matches at Clouds because both keywords are active.

-{% hint style="info" %}
-**Heavy Hearts** has no location enum in the game, so it cannot be detected by the mod.
-This is a game limitation, not a mod bug.
-{% endhint %}